-Once you’ve narrowed down to your ideal customer, you need to get to know how they research and shop online.
+Once you’ve narrowed it down to your ideal customer, you need to get to know how they research and shop online.
 Learn their language (which we’ll explore in more detail below).
 Identify characteristics of how your ideal customers interact on the web — is it using blogs or forums? is it videos or podcasts?

 6) Research Your Keywords

 You may think you know what keywords you want to target, but there are way more out there than you can imagine.
 Take the cannabis industry for example.
-Think of all the slang terms that exist for cannabis; weed, pot, Kush, marijuana, Mary Jane, grass… I could go on.
+Think of all the slang terms that exist for cannabis; weed, pot, kush, marijuana, Mary Jane, grass… I could go on.
 The point I’m trying to drive home is that you need to know which search terms are worth your energy and which ones to skip.
 See what I did there?

 Is It a Strategy or a Tactic?